Markson-bit/Simple-C-TaskManager/README.md

    *Not completed, works in progress*

 ### Introduction:
-   This is alpha version of not completed small project.
+   This is an alpha version of not completed small project.

 ### Features: